rizdaprasetya/mt-alt-doc/en/core-api/advanced-features.md

 *Online Installment* is the type of payment where *Card Issuing Bank* used for making an installment payment and the *Acquiring Bank* are the same.
 For example, a customer makes an installment payment using BNI Card and the *Acquiring Bank* is also BNI.

-You should have agreements with the bank to activate the installment feature.
-For *Online Installment*, the bank will issue special installment Merchant ID (MID).
+For online installments, the bank will issue special MID for installment.
 This installment MID is used to automatically convert the transaction into installments.
+To activate the installment feature, you are required to have agreement with the bank.
 Please consult Midtrans Activation Team for installment MID.
-If MID is ready, add the installment parameter.
+If MID is ready, merchant simply needs to add `installment_term` and `bank` parameter.

 <!-- tabs:start -->